Dr. Philip D. Schroeder, Chair

 Phone: (607) 587-3983; Email: schroePD@alfredstate.edu

-Classes and laboratories for students taking agriculture and veterinary technology courses are held primarily in the Agriculture Science Building and at the college farm.
-The Agriculture Science Building contains laboratories specializing in soils, botany, animal handling, animal anatomy and physiology, microbiology, surgery and radiology.
-The building also features vivariums for lab animals and exotics, and kennel areas.
+Classes and laboratories for students taking agriculture and veterinary technology courses are held primarily in the Agriculture Science Building, the Veterinary Technology Center, and at the college farm.
+The Agriculture Science Building contains laboratories specializing in soils, botany, and animal anatomy and physiology.
 A 5,300-square-foot greenhouse produces hydroponic vegetables, edible flowers, and herbs.
 The greenhouse also contains a tropical room, desert room, and plant propagation areas.
 Greenhouse plants are used for instruction in the botany, IPM, soils, sustainable vegetable and forage courses.
 The Veterinary Technology center features Surgical and Radiography suites, a vivarium for lab animals and exotics, and kennel areas.

 The college farm is also home to Alfred State's Center for Organic and Sustainable Agriculture (COSA).
 COSA features an organic dairy herd housed in a free stall barn completed in 2012.
 Management intensive grazing and a robotic milking system are key aspects of the organic dairy.
-Students will learn dairy herd management and animal health care protocols on both the conventional and organic pasture-based herds.
-In addition, field trips to very large dairy farms in Western and Central New York give students exposure to yet another category of operation.
-Our goal is to help students become creative problems solvers and decision makers in an industry characterized by rapid changes and continuous innovation.
+Students learn dairy herd management and animal health care protocols on both the conventional and organic pasture - based herds.
+In addition, field trips to very large dairy farms in Western and Central New York give students exposure to yet another category of farming operation.
+Our goal is to help students become creative problems solvers and decision makers in an industry characterized by rapid changes and continuous innovation

 THE EXPERIENCE OPPORTUNITY